Easy Cherry Crisp is a warm, comforting dessert with a sweet, juicy filling and a golden crunch topping. Try making today!

 Nutrition

-Can Cherry Crisp Be Made Ahead of Time?
+Can This Be Made Ahead of Time?

-- Filling: You can prepare the cherry filling and topping, and store separately in airtight containers in the fridge for up to 3 days.
+- Filling: You can prepare the cherry filling and topping, and store them separately in airtight containers in the fridge for up to 3 days.
 Bring everything to room temp before assembling and baking as usual.

 Of course, no fruit crisp recipe is complete without a creamy, cool topping to go with it!
-Whether you prefer a dollop of Whipped Cream or a scoop of Vanilla Ice Cream, it’s the perfect way to finish off the Cherry Crisp and enjoy this delicious, sweet fresh fruit dessert.
+Whether you prefer a dollop of Whipped Cream or a scoop of Vanilla Ice Cream, it’s the perfect way to finish off the Cherry Crisp and enjoy this delicious, sweet, fresh fruit dessert.

 How to Store

-- Reheat: It’s best to reheat leftovers in the oven, in a baking dish covered with foil, on lower heat.
+- Reheat: It’s best to reheat leftovers in the oven, in a baking dish covered with foil, on a lower heat.
 Pop in the oven at 300 degrees and bake covered until heated through.

-- Freeze: Let the Cherry Crisp cool completely then transfer to a freezer safe container and freeze for up to 4 months.
+- Freeze: Let the Cherry Crisp cool completely, then transfer to a freezer-safe container and freeze for up to 4 months.
 Thaw overnight before transferring to a baking dish to reheat.
 See the “Can this be Made Ahead Section” for additional freezing tips.

 Frequent Questions